Start My Answer

 Click here to learn more about what debt collectors can and can't do under the FDCPA.

-The way to beat Wells Fargo in court is to push back by responding to their lawsuit.
+The way to engage with Wells Fargo in court is to respond to their lawsuit in a timely manner.
 That means that you need to file an Answer to the lawsuit before your state’s designated deadline (which could be as short as 10 days).

-If you do not respond to the lawsuit in time, you will lose automatically when a default judgment is ordered against you.
-This gives Wells Fargo the right to garnish your wages and seize your property.
+If you do not respond to the lawsuit in time, you run the risk of losing automatically via a default judgment.
+If a default judgment is entered against you, then a debt collector may have the right to garnish your wages and seize your property.

 Follow these three steps to respond to a Wells Fargo collections lawsuit: